owncloud/web/getting-started.md

 ### Source code

-The source code is hosted at https://github.com/owncloud/web Please refer to the [build documentation for Web]({{< ref "building.md" >}}).
+The source code is hosted at [https://github.com/owncloud/web](https://github.com/owncloud/web).
+Please refer to the [build documentation for Web]({{< ref "building.md" >}}).

 ## Configuration

-Depending on the backend you are using, there are sample config files provided in the [ownCloud Web](https://github.com/owncloud/web) git repository.
-Please refer to the configuration details below.
+Depending on the backend you are using, there are sample config files provided in the [config folder](https://github.com/owncloud/web/config) of the ownCloud Web git repository.
+See below for available backends.
+Also, find some of the configuration details below.

 #### Options
 - `options.hideSearchBar` Lets you hide the search bar at the top of the screen for all users.